AgustinCB/study/os/ostep/chap21/solutions.md

 It started with 8.6G of free memory.
 As I started the mem program, it dropped to 7.5G, which kinda makes sense, it's approximately the size we are allocating.

 Similarly, when I stopped the mem program, the free memory went up to 8.6G again.
 Repeating the experiment gave the same results, which confirms that the world is a beautiful place where things make sense.

+3. We’ll next look at the swap columns (si and so), which indicate how much swapping is taking place to and from the disk.
+Of course, to activate these, you’ll need to run mem with large amounts of memory.
+First, examine how much free memory is on your Linux system (for example, by typing cat /proc/meminfo; type man proc for details on the /proc file system and the types of information you can find there).
+One of the first entries in /proc/meminfo is the total amount of memory in your system.
+Let’s assume it’s something like 8 GB of memory; if so, start by running mem 4000 (about 4 GB) and watching the swap in/out columns.
+Do they ever give non-zero values?
+Then, try with 5000, 6000, etc. What happens to these values as the program enters the second loop (and beyond), as compared to the first loop?
+How much data (total) are swapped in and out during the second, third, and subsequent loops? (do the numbers make sense?)

+I have 40gb of memory, which makes tests difficult.

+Using 10GB of memory, causes no swap (and a segmentation fault :)).
+Same for using 20GB.
+Same for using 30GB.
+Testing the limits, though, seems to cause segmentation faults and not the use of swap memory.

+After some fiddling, I found out that I actually didn't include any swap memory in the laptop, because well, I have 40GB.
+So I guess my results make sense!